WHY NOLS INSTRUCTORS RECOMMEND HYPERLITE MOUNTAIN GEAR: JEFF WOHL AND JEREMY CRONON

 Lander, Wyoming, if we're not leading trips in some remote area.

-YEARS GUIDING:
+YEARS INSTRUCTING:

 I've been working as an outdoor guide or outdoor educator since 1996 and with NOLS since 1999.